typedb/typedb/spec.md

 ### Answer set

-The set of concept maps that satisfy a pattern.
+The set of concept maps that satisfy a pattern in the minimal way.

 ### Answer